Dominik Kun

-Dominik Kun (born 22 June 1993) is a Polish professional footballer who plays as a winger for Ekstraklasa club Wisła Płock.
+Dominik Kun (born 22 June 1993) is a Polish professional footballer who plays as a winger for I liga club Arka Gdynia.

 Club career

 On 14 August 2020, he signed a two-year contract with Widzew Łódź.

 On 19 June 2024, Kun moved to I liga club Wisła Płock on a two-year contract, returning to the club after seven years.

+On 17 June 2026, Kun signed a two-year deal with second-tier side Arka Gdynia.

 Personal life

-His brother Patryk is also a professional footballer, currently playing for Legia Warsaw.
+His brother Patryk is also a professional footballer, currently playing for Wisła Płock.